-Now that TRID is here, the next question on everyone’s mind is how will the new rules be enforced?
-The CFPB has promised to be sensitive to those who make “good-faith efforts” to comply, but what does that really mean?
+Once TRID was established, the question on everyone’s mind was how would the new rules be enforced?
+The CFPB promised to be sensitive to those who make “good-faith efforts” to comply, but what did that really mean?

-October 3 has come and gone.
-That means the TILA-RESPA Integrated Disclosure (TRID) rules are in full effect.
-Anyone in violation of the new rules can expect severe fines and penalties.
-This begs the question, “How will the enforcement of TRID be handled?”
+Once the TILA-RESPA Integrated Disclosure (TRID) rules were in full effect, anyone in violation of the new rules could expect severe fines and penalties.
+This begged the question, “How will the enforcement of TRID be handled?”

-Consumer Financial Protection Bureau (CFPB) Director Richard Cordray has said that the bureau will be “sensitive” to lenders who make a “good-faith effort” in compliance, and will “not be punitive” when it comes to the enforcement of the rules.
+Consumer Financial Protection Bureau (CFPB) states that the bureau will be “sensitive” to lenders who make a “good-faith effort” in compliance, and will “not be punitive” when it comes to the enforcement of the rules.

-TRID is different from previous mortgage regulations issued by the CFPB.
-Under previous changes, not all institutions were affected; the smallest didn’t always have to comply.
-This is not so with TRID – even the smallest of institutions regulated by the FDIC and OCC must comply with the new rules.
-This is causing worry among smaller lenders and settlement agents who don’t have large compliance staffs to help them navigate TRID.
+TRID was different from previous mortgage regulations issued by the CFPB.
+Under previous changes, not all institutions were affected; the smallest lenders didn’t always have to comply.
+This wass not so with TRID – even the smallest of institutions regulated by the FDIC and OCC must comply with the new rules.
+This caused worry among smaller lenders and settlement agents who didn’t have alarge compliance staff to help them navigate TRID.
 What determines a “good faith effort?” and “How much leeway will smaller institutions be given?”

-These changes reflect the addition of TRID rules, amendments, and changes.
+These circulars reflect the addition of TRID rules, amendments, and changes.
 They explain what lenders must do at every step of the mortgage process to remain in compliance.
-What is does not explain is how the FDIC will supervise enforcement, what the agency will be watching for, or what liability it plans to hold lenders to right after October 3.

 What does all of this mean for real estate closing agents?
 It means it is better to be safe than sorry.
 Don’t risk non-compliance under the hope that your “good faith efforts” will be accepted.
-There is no need to take on such risk with Easy Soft here to help you.
-Our real estate closing software suite, EasyRealEstate Suite, is 100% TRID compliant.
-EasyCDF, designed specifically for the new TRID rules, walks you through the closing process so you don’t miss a single step.
-A built-in task feature helps you stay on track so you never miss a deadline.
+There is no need to take on such risk with Easysoft here to help you.
+Our real estate closing software is 100% TRID compliant.
+Easysoft is designed specifically for legal professionals and walks you through the closing process so you don’t miss a single step, ensuring accuracy and TRID compliance.